Geography of Nova Scotia: Tourism

 Tourism is becoming an increasingly active industry along the Eastern Shore.

 There is a Fisherman's Life Museum in Jeddore Oyster Ponds.
 There is trout fishing & Atlantic salmon serves as a sport in rivers along the coast.
 At Eastern Passage there is a Fishermen's Village tourist attraction with a few stores.

 The largest beaches on the Eastern Shore are Lawrencetown Beach, in Lawrencetown, Martinique Beach, near Musquodoboit Harbour & Taylor Head Beach, located in Spry Bay, within the boundaries of Taylor Head Provincial Park.

 Geography/Industry

-There are many, many lakes along the Eastern Shore, the largest of which are Porter's Lake, Lake Charlotte & Tangier Grand Lake.
+There are many lakes along the Eastern Shore, the largest of which are Porter's Lake, Lake Charlotte & Tangier Grand Lake.

 Several major rivers flow into the harbours & coastal indents along the Eastern Shore, including: